 String literals appear between double quotes as in "between".
-Any character in the Modelica language character set (see section B.1 for allowed characters) apart from double quote ("") and backslash (\), including new-line, can be directly included in a string without using an escape code.
-Certain characters in string literals can be represented using escape codes, i.e., the character is preceded by a backslash (\) within the string.
+Any character in the Modelica language character set (see section A.1 for allowed characters) apart from double quote ("") and backslash (\), including new-line, can be directly included in a string without using an escape sequence.
+Certain characters in string literals can be represented using escape sequences, i.e., the character is preceded by a backslash (\) within the string.
 Those characters are:

 For example, a string literal containing a tab, the words: This is, double quote, space, the word: between, double quote, space, the word: us, and new-line, would appear as follows:

 Concatenation of string literals in certain situations (see the Modelica grammar) is denoted by the + operator in Modelica, e.g. "a" + "b" becomes "ab".
 This is useful for expressing long string literals that need to be written on several lines.

 The "\n" character is used to conceptually indicate the end of a line within a Modelica string.
 Any Modelica program that needs to recognize line endings can check for a single "\n" character to do so on any platform.
 It is the responsibility of a Modelica implementation to make any necessary transformations to other representations when writing to or reading from a text file.

 [For example, a "\n" is written and read as-is in a Unix or Linux implementation, but written as "\r\n" pair, and converted back to "\n" when read in a Windows implementation.]